digiflydk/Digifly_web/docs/firestore-schema.md

 {
   hero: {
     rotationDelaySec: number,
-    slides: HeroSlide[] // Currently only the first slide is used },
+    slides: HeroSlide[] // Array, but currently only the first slide is used },
   whatWeDo: {
     enabled: boolean,